unageek/kigumi/README.md

 - Handle special regions: the empty set and the universe.
 - Apply multiple Boolean operators simultaneously.
 - Attach custom data to mesh faces that propagate through Boolean operations.
-- Save regions in a portable binary format.
+- Save regions without losing precision in a portable binary format.

 For details of the API, check [Region.h](include/kigumi/Region.h) and [Boolean_region_builder.h](include/kigumi/Boolean_region_builder.h).

 ## Benchmarks

-Timing results for computing the Boolean intersection between two closed, manifold meshes with about 1.1M faces each:
+Here are the timing results for computing the Boolean intersection between two meshes, each with ~1.1M faces, excluding I/O time.
+The meshes are closed, connected, manifold, and have no self-intersections, and are thus expected to be handled well by all libraries that claim robustness.

 | Method                                                                                              |      Timing |
 |-----------------------------------------------------------------------------------------------------|------------:|